 - It is better to use organic, fresh produce so you can be sure of zero chemicals in your juices and smoothies.

 - If you want to keep your sugar levels at bay, you may want to add more vegetables to balance the sugar present in fruits.
-For instance, stick to two or three vegetables and one fruit when
+For instance, stick to two or three vegetables and one fruit when you blend your smoothies.

 - When juicing, vegetables like cucumbers and celery may be used to increase the volume and nutrients because of their high water content.